Fleetwood-east (Surrey) — A Buyer’s Guide

 - · Surrey-Langley SkyTrain corridor pillar — the full 8-station corridor analysis from Green Timbers to Langley City Centre

-- · Sullivan (Surrey) pillar — the southern-Surrey family-detached corridor between 144 Street and 152 Street; commonly considered against South Fleetwood for the $1.4M–$1.7M band
+- · Sullivan (Surrey) — the southern-Surrey family-detached corridor between 144 Street and 152 Street; commonly considered against South Fleetwood for the $1.4M–$1.7M band

 - · Transit-oriented development guide — the BC TOD framework and the standard 10–25% station-radius premium math